Skip to content

 Things To Do in Manila

 One of its notable landmarks is Fort Santiago, a historic fort nestled within Intramuros.
-It holds secrets of the past and once served as a military stronghold during the Spanish era.
+It holds past secrets and once served as a military stronghold during the Spanish era.
 Don’t miss the chance to explore its dungeons, ramparts, and beautiful gardens.

 San Agustin Church is another testament to the deep-rooted Catholic heritage of the Philippines and a UNESCO World Heritage Site.
 Its stunning Baroque architecture and beautifully preserved interior make it a remarkable place for history and architecture enthusiasts.